You're tuned to the most listened to Radio Talk Show in America, a radio talk show that is appointment listening.

 Race and religion are not the same as sex when it comes to bestowing civil rights.

-Uh it's it when it doesn't be left to the states when it's not specified.
+It's to be left to the states when it's not specified.

-And there's nothing wrong with asking Judge Roberts about his views of the equal protection clause in the 14th Amendment.
+And there's nothing wrong with asking Judge Roberts about his views of the Equal Protection Clause in the 14th Amendment.

-What's encompass and so forth.
+What does it encompass and so forth?

 Let me read to you a sentence from Scalia's dissent.